GoblinArchives/LiminalHorror/Creator Kit SRD/claimed locations.md

 ## **Claimed Locations**

 > Note: If you were adapting this to your scenario, the details of a claimed location would be different to reflect where it takes place and the aesthetics of the corruption.
+Use this as the basis and reskin it to fit the aethetics and theme of the Horror/Corruption.

-As the []**Doom Clock**](https://liminalhorrorrpg.com/srd-doom-clock/) ticks, locations will be **Claimed** by the **Bloom**.
+As the [**Doom Clock**](https://liminalhorrorrpg.com/srd-doom-clock/) ticks, locations will be **Claimed** by the **Bloom**.
 These locations include some or all of the following features:
 ›	Blighted trees and plants rot, quickly losing their leaves.
 ›	Wood degrades, growing moist and crumbling.
 ›	Spores swirl in clouds.